ngx-translate/core/README.md

 - `interpolate(expr: string, params?: any): string`: Interpolates a string to replace parameters.

     `This is a {{ key }}` ==> `This is a value` with `params = { key: "value" }`
-- `getValue(target: any, key: stirng): any`:  Gets a value from an object by composed key `parser.getValue({ key1: { keyA: 'valueI' }}, 'key1.keyA') ==> 'valueI'`
+- `getValue(target: any, key: string): any`:  Gets a value from an object by composed key `parser.getValue({ key1: { keyA: 'valueI' }}, 'key1.keyA') ==> 'valueI'`

 ## FAQ